liuxd2018/learn_javascript/notes/01_typescript/programming_typescript_chap3.md

 type literal: using value at type position
     * unit type, has single value
-    * infer rule for let and const
+    * infer rule for let and const with value type or reference type
     * comparision (==, ===) between different type literal always return false error

 subtyping and type compatibility